 - 1. Plug the DC connector of the power adaptor into the charger base. - 2.
 Plug the AC connector of the power adaptor into a main AC wall outlet. - 3.
 Place the radio in the charging slot on the charger. - 4.
+For best charging practices, have the radio off while charging. - 5.
 Make sure the radio is making contact with the charger.
-When the red LED comes on steady, your radio is charging. - 5.
+When the red LED comes on steady, your radio is charging. - 6.
 The radio is fully charged once the charger's green status LED glows steady.
 Please remove the radio at that time to avoid over-charging your battery.